LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 .. member:: image->file()

-   Returns the image file path and name, or ``null`` for in-memory images.
+   Returns the image file path and name, or "null" for in-memory images.

 Return the Height and Width of an Image